-1. Organize the manuscript in the following order, the title of the article, English abstract, text, references, tables, and figures.
+1. Organize the manuscript in the following order, the title of the article, English abstract, text (introduction, methods, results, discussion, conclusion, conflict of interest, authorship), references, tables, figures, and appendix.
 Each section begins on a new page.
-The text of manuscript should not include any identifying information, such as the authors’ names or affiliations, to ensure a blind review.
+The text of the manuscript should not include any identifying information, such as the authors’ names or affiliations, to ensure a blind review.

 2. Title page

-The title page must include title of the manuscript, all authors’ names, affiliations and ORCID, contact information for corresponding author (name, address, telephone and fax numbers, and email address), acknowledgment (source of financial grant or thesis), and conflict of interest in Korean and English.
+The title page must include title of the manuscript, all authors’ names, affiliations and ORCID, contact information for corresponding author (name, address, telephone and fax numbers, and email address), keywords, word count of English abstract, numbers of references, acknowledgment (source of financial grant or thesis), and conflict of interest in Korean and English.
 The author must state that the manuscript has not been published or submitted for publication elsewhere.

 An abstract of no more than 250 words for articles (excluding tile of the article) should be typed double-spaced on a separate page.
 It should cover the main factual points, including purpose, methods, results, and conclusion.
-Three to five English key words should be accompanied with abstract based on Medical Subject Headings (MeSH, www.ncbi.nlm.nih.gov/mesh/meshhome.html).
+Three to five English keywords should be accompanied by an abstract based on Medical Subject Headings (MeSH, www.ncbi.nlm.nih.gov/mesh/meshhome.html ).

 The text of the article is usually divided into sections with the headings: Introduction, Methods, Results, Discussion, and Conclusion.

-Introduction: Clarify the background of this study and purpose of the study.
+Introduction : Clarify the background of this study and the purpose of the study.

-Discussion: Make discussions based only on the identified results.
-Interpret these results through comparison them with previous research results and state the limitations of the research.
+Discussion : Make discussions based only on the identified results.
+Interpret these results by comparing them with previous research results and state the limitations of the research.

-Conclusion: Describe the significance of the research based on research results and suggest for further study needed.
+Conclusion : Describe the significance of the research based on research results and suggest further study needed.

 1) Tables/Figures should be placed on a separate page and written in English, but not duplicate.
 The number of tables/figures in the manuscript should be no more than five.

-2) The title of the table should be placed on the top of the table and first letters of important words should be capitalized (e.g., Table 1.
+3) The title of the table should be placed on the top of the table and the first letters of important words should be capitalized (e.g., Table 1.
 Demographic Characteristics of Participants).

-3) The line spacing of tables, title of tables, or title of figures shall be set either 100% or single-space.
+4) The line spacing of tables, the title of tables, or the title of figures shall be set either 100% or single-space.

-10) The figures belonging to an identical number shall be distinguished by alphabetized suffixes. (e.g. Figure 1-A, Figure 1-B)
+13) The figures belonging to the same number shall be distinguished by alphabetized suffixes. (e.g., Figure 1-A, Figure 1-B)

-11) As for a microscopic photo of a tissue specimen, the site, dyeing method and magnification of the tissue shall be presented.
+14) As for a microscopic photo of a tissue specimen, the site, dyeing method, and magnification of the tissue shall be presented.